poult-lab/daily-word/english_words_ learning.md

 [verb]  I scorched my dress when I was **ironing** it.

-"to burn and slightly damage a surface by making it too hot; to be slightly burned by heat"
+"to burn and slightly damage a surface by making it too hot; to be slightly burned by heat,烫坏"

 [verb] scorched **grass**.